platformsh/platformsh-docs/docs/src/administration/users.md

 weight: 1
 sidebarTitle: "User administration"
 description: |
-  Learn how to add and delete users, as well as how to assign user permissions per environment type.
+  Learn how to add and delete users and assign user permissions per environment type.
 ---

 {{< description >}}